mindreader/elixir-jeopardy/README.md

 ## Frontend

 The frontend is written in reactjs.
 Fonts are free fonts that are reasonably similar to the actual jeopardy fonts.

+## Future

+  * containerize this whole thing (70%)
+  * get the questions into a database (15%)
+  * add a parser combinator to the scraper instead of the ad-hoc cleanup I have now
+  * add training functionality to allow a person to drill themselves on questions
+  * try to tag content of questions to allow for training on specific topics